palewire/first-visual-story/tutorial/prereqs.md

 ## The `npm` package manager

 Installing Node will also install [`npm`](<https://en.wikipedia.org/wiki/Npm_(software)>) on your computer, which stands for "Node Package Manager."
-We will use it to install open-source JavaScript packages beyond what’s provided by Node.JS, including tools that will help us draw charts and maps.
+We will use it to install open-source JavaScript packages beyond what’s provided by the Node.JS installer, including the tools that will help us draw charts and maps.

 You can verify you have `npm` installed by running the following command on your terminal: